Leadership and Facilitation Programme

 Leadership & Facilitation Programme

-As part of the development of this Collective Leadership offer, we are bringing experienced facilitators and leaders together for a 4-day residential programme to deepen their own leadership/facilitation practices.
+As part of the development of this Collective Leadership offer, we are bringing experienced facilitators and leaders together for an online programme to deepen their own leadership/facilitation practices.

 Who we are looking for:

 This programme will not be focussed on learning technical tools and techniques.
 It will be about cultivating greater insight in the use of self within the group experience, creating the conditions for groups to learn and take better action together.
 This programme will be best suited to those who have some experience of working with complexity and are open to reflecting on their own practice and willing to share their learning.

 The programme will take place online, 17 – 19 November 2020, with an additional catch-up session on 20 January 2021.

 On completion of the programme, you will be willing and able (with any necessary permissions) to facilitate at least one sustained intervention with a group of collective leaders seeking to address a real, complex cross-partnership problem.
 This could be a group that you have already been working with or supporting.
 Allocation of work will be done in conjunction with a member of the Collective Leadership for Scotland team after a supportive discussion with you about your readiness.
 Facilitation is focussed upon the real, complex work that teams are doing and so there is not one model that works for all teams.
 As a guide, however, participation as a facilitator in the Collective Leadership site may involve working for around 6 to 12 months with a team on the complex issue they are trying to address.
 This could be a pattern of monthly meetings with the partnership team, where the real work is done, but where some time is also set aside to focus on what is being learned about the process of collective leadership and the wider system.
 Ongoing support will be provided throughout this period by members of the Collective Leadership for Scotland Team